Skip to content Skip to footer

 Who does this policy apply to?

-This policy applies to all members and affiliates who conduct or commission research at the University of Freiburg.
+The policy applies to all members and affiliates who conduct research or enable research at the University of Freiburg.

-- Are you unsure whether you are affected?
-If in doubt: Yes.
-Contact the Central Data Facility (CDF).
+• Are you unsure whether you are affected?
+In case of doubt: Yes, you are affected.
+If you have questions, contact the Central Data Facility.

 III.
 Handling research data